AdobeDocs/campaign-web.en/help/v8/get-started/user-interface.md

 Only most common attributes are displayed by default in the attribute list and filter configuration screens.

-Use the **Display advanced attributes** toggle under the list to see all available attributes for the current list.
+Use the **Display advanced attributes** toggle to see all available attributes for the current list.

 ## Contextual help {#contextual-help}